-Adding a secret to an application
+Adding secrets to an application

 Pre-requisites